 We want to highlight different layers of smart contracts that should be distinguished.

-Each user has their own DSProxy Contract through which they interact with the DFS contracts.
-Most contracts in the DFS system are logic/target contracts that don't hold and state or funds and are called through the users DSProxy.
-In order to execute actions for the user (strategy system)
+Each user has their own wallet through which they interact with the DFS contracts.
+Most contracts in the DFS system are logic/target contracts that don't hold and state or funds and are called through the users wallet.
+In order to execute actions for the user (strategy system) auth permission is given to the auth contract (SafeModuleAuth in case of Safe, ProxyAuth in case of DSProxy) which are immutable.

 These are the smart contracts used by our recipe architecture and utilized by users when using the DeFi Saver interface (application).